 - come into direct contact with infected fluids (from a cough, sneeze or blood sample etc .)

 For current guidance on self-isolation for those identified as close contacts, click HERE.

 Individuals who have been granted vaccination exemption by the Director of Public Health may be required to self-isolate depending on level of contact with a positive case.
 Each case will be assessed individually by the CTB.

 Why is this important?

-If you are identified as a close contact, you will be asked to self-isolate at home for 10 days – by which time most people will have developed symptoms if they have become infected.
-Adherence to this 10-day home isolation is very important in order to control viral spread, particularly as we begin to relax lock-down measures.
+The self-isolation period for those required to home isolate is 10 days – by which time most people will have developed symptoms if they have become infected.
+Adherence to home isolation is very important in order to control viral spread, particularly as we begin to relax lock-down measures.